From Segway tours and biking trails to impressive camping spots, there are so many epic things you don’t want to miss at Gulf State Park.

 If camping is not quite your thing, but you love the idea of waking up in Gulf State Park, don’t miss Eagle Cottages!
 These cottages were recognized by National Geographic as one of the unique lodges of the world.
 You can wake up with an epic view of the beautiful Lake Shelby and easy access to the trials.
 The cottages offer space to relax and unwind while enjoying your trip to Gulf Shores.

 Those who want a room with a beach view will love The Lodge at Gulf State Park, a Hilton Hotel.
 This newly renovated hotel sits right on the white-sand beaches of Gulf Shores.
 At the Lodge, you’ll find outdoor terraces, boardwalks to the beach, a pool and easy access to the trails.
-Two restaurants, Perch and Foodcraft, are located in the hotel and offer great meals and amazing views of the water.
+Two restaurants, Perch and Foodcraft, as well as Roasted Oak, a coffee and wine bar, are located in the hotel and offer great meals and amazing views of the water.

 One cool way to explore Gulf State Park is on a Segway Tour with Coastal Segway Adventures.
 No need to worry if you’ve never been on a Segway before.
 Each tour starts with a class on how to maneuver the Segway safely and what you will see in the park.
 You’ll travel through multiple ecosystems while your guide navigates you through the paved trails in the park.